promanenko/gigaspaces-sbp-jekyll/spring-data-basic.markdown

 Refer to [SQLQuery]({%latestjavaurl%}/query-sql.html) for the full list of features.
 {%endrefer%}

-Another way would be to import named queries from external resource.
+####  Import named queries from an external resource.

 Let's say we have `named-queries.properties` file in the classpath with next content:

 {%highlight java%}
 Person.findByNameOrdered=name = ? order by name asc